 - Delivery log — every attempt (success or failure) appends a

-WebhookDeliveryrow with status code, duration, error. - Five endpoints for tenants to manage subscriptions and read the delivery log.
+WebhookDeliveryrow with status code, duration, error. - Five permission-gated endpoints for tenants to manage subscriptions and read the delivery log.

 - HTTP resilience via a named